O Tama Carey's Sri Lankan hopper eatery.

 It's all about drag and drinks, darling.

-The Royal Botanic Garden's killer new exhibition features 25,000 carnivorous plants.
+This killer Royal Botanic Garden's exhibition features 25,000 carnivorous plants.

 An Edgar Allen Poe-inspired immersive theatre experience in an abandoned Newtown warehouse.